1.3. Our choices for this course

 For general purpose programming, Python is the obvious choice.
 It is very widely used, and commonly listed as the most widely used programming language.
 It is used extensively for machine learning and for data science, as well as more general task automation.
 Many students will also be starting the course with some previous experience with Python from their school level studies.

 Rust as a programming language has been designed to help minimize memory safety issues.
-We are thus proactively using Rust to build in memory safe code into your practices from the outset.
+We’ll thus spend some time looking in to this.

 While the above languages represent the main focus of the course, some topics are needed around these in order to give you a solid grounding in programming.

 We will meet the terminal or command line interface shortly.
 We use the command line extensively when programming, and shell scripting is the process of automating tasks for the command line.
-It’s important to be confident with the command line, and so we’ll spend some time developing familiarity with it.
+We’ll use the command line quite a lot during the course, and so we’ll spend some time at the start developing some familiarity with it.